-Estimates for all Enrollees
+Estimates for all enrollees

 Our main specification provides a series of coefficients, $\beta_s$ , tracing out the quarterly impact of enrollment or completion on the three main outcomes measures.
 As such, the most straightforward way to present our estimates is in graphs.
-We provide full sets of coefficients and standard errors from our estimation of equation 1 in the online Appendix Tables 1 and 2 (see footnote 21).
+We provide full sets of coefficients and standard errors from our estimation of Equation 1 in the online Appendix Tables 1 and 2 (see on line appendix).
 For our initial results the treatment group includes everyone who started the program regardless of whether they complete any modules.
 For our results where earnings or log earnings are the dependent variable our analysis excludes quarters with zero earnings.
-We initially focus on the results from estimating equation (1), since this controls for time invariant characteristics, before discussing our results from estimating the other specifications.
+We initially focus on the results from estimating Equation (1), since this controls for time invariant characteristics, before discussing our results from estimating the other specifications.
 To reduce the number of figures in the main body of the paper we focus on the coefficients where log earnings or employment is the outcome variable.
-Figures showing the coefficients where earnings is the outcome are included in the online appendix (see footnote 21).
+Figures showing the coefficients where earnings is the outcome are included in the online appendix (see on line appendix).

 Figure 5 presents our main results showing the estimated effect of treatment on log earnings for men and women.
-In each graph the blue line represents the coefficient estimates, while the two dashed grey lines provide the upper and lower 95% confidence interval of coefficient estimates.
-We note here that Figure 1 provides very similar results, as we would expect given the matching.
-In many ways the main contribution of the estimates here is to reduce sampling variance by controlling for known covariates and for idiosyncratic effects.
+In each graph the blue line represents the coefficient estimates, while the two dashed grey lines provide the upper and lower 95% confidence interval of https://gattonweb.uky.edu/faculty/Troske/Working%20papers/Online%20Appendix%20for%20Code%20Louisvill e%20Paper.pdf.

-&lt;sup>23 While technically education is time variant, only a small portion of the sample had any changes in the degrees attained during our sample period.
+22 While technically education is time variant, only a small portion of the sample had any changes in the degrees attained during our sample period.